ionixjunior/Contenido-Eventos/Talleres/Azure/README.md

 }
 ```

-Still inside of the **using**, we will Deserialize the json and turn it into a list of Speakers with Json.NET:
+Still inside of the **using**, we will Deserialize the json and turn it into a list of Attendees with Json.NET:

 ```csharp
 var items = JsonConvert.DeserializeObject<List<Attendee>>(json);